autopower/thermeq3/README.md

 Please [take a look](https://github.com/autopower/thermeq3/wiki) at wiki for detailed information.

 ## What's new?
+### 2017-Oct-10
+* minor fixes in nsm and dashboard
+* separated mail user for login and from address variable

 ### 2017-Oct-07
 * readme update
 * yun sketch update addressing wrong response from cube (typically wrong M response)